SarahKay99/HME-1/README.md

 # WHAT DATA ARE WE LOOKING FOR?

-VME is about VISUAL mathematical equations, meaning we don't want it all to be perfectly printed, linear text equations.
-Sometimes, messy is GOOD.
+VME is about VISUAL mathematical equations, meaning **we don't want it all to be perfectly printed, linear text equations.
+Sometimes, messy is GOOD.**

-Whilst we're fine with having neat, beautiful, linearly-written equations in our dataset, VME should contain a variety of data, including disorderly and messy data.
+Whilst we're fine with having neat, linearly-written equations in our dataset, VME should contain a variety of data, including disorderly and messy data.
 Images of the following things are highly-sought after.
 DON'T CONTRIBUTE THESE EXACT IMAGES:

 - 🐡 Chaotically laid-out equations, messy whiteboards without a linear structure (examples: https://www.mrloader.com/uploads/3/2/2/1/32218311/7282334_orig.jpg, https://study.com/cimages/course-image/nystce-mathematics-practice-study-guide_195602_large.jpg, https://miro.medium.com/max/494/1*Tji1OJN_55to2bzIZKVs8w.png, https://pbs.twimg.com/media/DrRM1A5VsAA4HC6.jpg)